-With the digital revolution of addiction treatment, clients and their loved ones are researching their treatment options online–which includes reading reviews.
-Negative reviews may sting or frustrate you, but it’s important to not take them too personally.
+With the digital revolution of addiction treatment, clients and their loved ones are researching their drug and alcohol treatment center options online–which includes reading reviews.
+Negative reviews about your drug and alcohol treatment center may sting or frustrate you, but it’s important to not take them too personally.
 Addiction treatment is an emotional field.
 Some clients aren’t ready for treatment, and some loved ones can’t accept that treatment is not a guaranteed “fix” for addiction.

 If your facility is truly committed to providing the best possible clinical care, don’t let a bad review derail you.
 Your addiction treatment facility provides a crucial service that can change someone’s life.
 Potential clients deserve to have the information they need to make a decision.

 Online reviews can also give you insight into your clients’ experiences at your facility.
 Those reviews become part of your program’s online presence, and can attract new clients.
 Both good and bad reviews can work in your favor–if you handle them right.